xelphene/infosecdocs/weblogic_cve_2019-2729/index.md

 ```

 Here, we generate a payload using ysoserial which will do a DNS lookup that
 we'll be able to monitor.
-The "payload" file contains a serialized Java
+The `payload` file contains a serialized Java
-LinkedHashSet object which will run this command.
+`LinkedHashSet` object which will run this command.

 Note that the ysoserial payload generator used here, named Jdk7u21, only
 works under JRE version 7u21 and earlier (see